rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/01_lecture-M1.md

     - timeline 47:38 - 1:10:27 Lecture 1 : two practical examples not done yet by myself ⭐
     	- but atleast write the tool & commands for references
     	- Those Steps are not explained in depth in order to implement practical so when u get the SSD then implement to check
-    - Ques : how to access root folder of Kali <br> Ans : sudo -i <br>for More : [open root terminal in kali](https://www.wikihow.com/Open-the-Root-Terminal-in-Kali-Linux)
+    - Q : how to access root folder of Kali <br> Ans : sudo -i <br>for More : [open root terminal in kali](https://www.wikihow.com/Open-the-Root-Terminal-in-Kali-Linux)
     - Q : How Does the Internet Work? <br>Ans : [How Does the Internet Work? - Glad You Asked S1 - YouTube](https://www.youtube.com/watch?v=TNQsmPf24go&ab_channel=Vox)
     - Q : What happens if you don’t put your phone in airplane mode? - Lindsay DeMarchi <br>Ans : [What happens if you don’t put your phone in airplane mode? - Lindsay DeMarchi - YouTube](https://www.youtube.com/watch?v=iKYHf22qVdM&ab_channel=Vox&ab_channel=TEDEd)